jlucasdba/pgstratify/README.md

   This puts a cap on the autovacuum settings.
 After 100,000 rows, tables will be analyzed at 10000 rows modified, and vacuumed at 20000, no matter how big they get.
 If any tables drop back below 100,000, they will revert to the system settings.
 This is a starting point.
 You can adjust this configuration to meet your environment's needs.
 What size to make the cutoff at, and what threshold to use are very environment and hardware dependent, so it's impossible to make general recommendations.
 If you see tables where vacuum cycles are taking longer than a few minutes to run, those might be good candidates to run more often.

   For most cases, something pretty similar to this, run every day or so, is probably sufficient.
 * You don't have to set a hard threshold.
 You can stick with the percentage-based approach, but create size bands to gradually decrease the percentage.
-At 50000 rows, lower from .2 to .18, at 100000 lower to .15, etc. As long as you run pgvacman periodically to keep the settings up to date, this is fine.
+At 50000 rows, lower from .2 to .18, at 100000 lower to .15, etc. As long as you run pgstratify periodically to keep the settings up to date, this is fine.

 ## Tips & Tricks
 * If you need to exclude certain tables from processing, you can put them in a matchgroup with an empty ruleset value.
 No assigned ruleset will mean no action taken against those tables, and once they have matched, they will be excluded from matching any later matchgroups.
 * You're not limited to just autovacuum parameters - you can also change things like `parallel_workers` for large tables if you want.

 ## Caveats
 * There's a tradeoff between vacuum frequency and vacuum duration.
 Vacuum too often and you're burning unneccessary cycles doing maintenance instead of serving queries.
 Vacuum too infrequently and vacuum can block needed structural changes, or get bogged down on a few large tables and never make it to the smaller tables.
-Pgvacman is intended to make managing these settings easier, but it's not a magic bullet.
+Pgstratify is intended to make managing these settings easier, but it's not a magic bullet.
 * Rowcount isn't the only indicator that a table needs to be vacuumed more aggressively.
 Dirty page count (meaning pages with dead tuples) is also important in how long vacuum takes to run.
 Rowcount and dirty pages are related, but don't necessarily drectly correlate.
 The number of dirty pages is going to depend on the update pattern - it only takes one modified row to dirty a page.
 A table reaching a high percentage of dirty pages between vacuums probably should be vacuumed more often.
 * It's possible for even a very small table (in terms of rowcount) to become a vacuum problem if it's very heavily updated/deleted from.
 For cases like this you may need define a special ruleset and target specific tables by name.
 In really bad cases, autovacuum may not be appropriate at all, and you may need to consider having your application do its own vacuuming, or implementing a custom vacuum script or daemon specifically for the problem table.
 * Updating table storage parameters requires (briefly) acquiring a table lock.
 All the autovacuum-related parameters need SHARE UPDATE EXCLUSIVE, but a few other parameters need ACCESS EXCLUSIVE (check the Postgres documentation for specifics).
 SHARE UPDATE EXCLUSIVE is the same lock level autovacuum itself acquires, and altering storage parameters is a very quick operation.
-Nevertheless, you should evaluate potential conflicts between pgvacman and your ongoing operations.
-Table locks are only acquired when pgvacman needs to update parameters on a table.
+Nevertheless, you should evaluate potential conflicts between pgstratify and your ongoing operations.
+Table locks are only acquired when pgstratify needs to update parameters on a table.
 * On a related note, autovacuum has special behavior concerning lock contention.
 If a conflicting lock is requested by another session, the autovacuum will be interrupted.
-This means that if pgvacman needs to update storage parameters on a table currently being autovacuumed, the autovacuum run will be interrupted.
+This means that if pgstratify needs to update storage parameters on a table currently being autovacuumed, the autovacuum run will be interrupted.
 This shouldn't often be a problem in practice, since storage parameters shouldn't need to be updated very frequently.
-But it is worth being aware of when thinking about scheduling pgvacman runs.
+But it is worth being aware of when thinking about scheduling pgstratify runs.

 Copyright (c) 2022 James Lucas